Avalanche Safety Courses CUA

 3. The park's review and authorization of certain locations, dates, and times is not a review of the associated activity's risk, terrain suitability, and avalanche conditions.
 Such review is the responsibility of the CUA holder.

 4. CUA holders must maintain risk management plans for each course proposal that detail emergency communication procedures and emergency rescue plan.
 The holder is not required to submit their risk management plan to the NPS during the application period.
-The NPS may request the plan in conjunction with administrative monitoring, but does not review, approve, or accept the plan as risk management is the responsibility of the holder.
+The NPS may request the plan in conjunction with administrative monitoring.
+Risk management is the responsibility of the holder.

 5. Maximum group size for day use is 12 people, which must include at least one trip leader.